Tuan-Lee-23/Vietnamese-Corpus-analysis-Web-app/README.md

 ## Features:
 ### Corpus search tool:
-Our tool can search in corpus by:
+Our tool can search in a corpus by:
-- Ambiguous: you can search everthing such as character, number, morpheme,...
+- Ambiguous: you can search everything such as character, number, morpheme,...
 - Noun (POS tagging)
 - Verb (POS tagging)
 - Adjective (POS tagging)
 - Name of Person (NER model)
 - Name of Location (NER model)
 - Name of Organization (NER model)
-- Show top 10 similar words of your input (gensim word2Vec)
+- Show the top 10 similar words of your input (gensim word2Vec)

 ### Corpus dataset:
-- I did web scrapping and got 12k description of topics on vnexpress.net
+- I did web scrapping and got 12k description lines on vnexpress.net

 ## Libraries used: